oracle/terraform-provider-oci/website/docs/d/core_boot_volume_attachments.html.markdown

 * `availability_domain` - The availability domain of an instance.
 Example: `Uocm:PHX-AD-1`
 * `boot_volume_id` - The OCID of the boot volume.
 * `compartment_id` - The OCID of the compartment.
 * `display_name` - A user-friendly name.
-Does not have to be unique, and it cannot be changed.
+Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
-Example: `My boot volume`
 * `encryption_in_transit_type` - Refer the top-level definition of encryptionInTransitType.
 The default value is NONE.
 * `id` - The OCID of the boot volume attachment.
 * `instance_id` - The OCID of the instance the boot volume is attached to.